What happens if your mother never throws your comics books away?

 How do I get copies of your work?

-Many pages here include links to comics retail sites, Things From Another World, and and Amazon.com, where my books are sold.
-Also, a limited number of autographed copies are available directly from me in the Shop.
+Many pages here include links to comics retail sites, Things From Another World, and and Amazon.com, where my books are sold; the pages here lead to the order pages for my books at those and other retailers.
+Also, a limited number of autographed copies are available directly from me here.

 What’s the origin of your Faraway Press studio name?
 Is it Star Wars?